Lady and the Tramp: Story development

-According to the film's publicity materials, the origins of Lady and the Tramp was inspired by an incident in 1925.
+According to the film's publicity materials, the origins of Lady and the Tramp were inspired by an incident in 1925.
 At the time, Walt Disney had been actively working at the Disney Brothers Studio and was seldomly at home with his wife Lillian.
-One night, Disney became heavily preoccupied with one cartoon that had stayed overnight at the studio while his wife waited patiently to return home.
-Guilt-ridden, Disney decided to purchase a dog companion for Lillian on Christmas.
-Lillian had disliked dogs, but regardless, Disney asked her if she had wanted what breed of dog would she want if she had to make a choice.
+One night, Disney became so preoccupied with one cartoon that he stayed overnight at the studio while his wife waited patiently for him to return home.
+Guilt-ridden, Disney decided to purchase a dog companion for Lillian for Christmas.
+Lillian had disliked dogs, but regardless, Disney asked her what breed of dog she would want if she had to make a choice.
 She answered with a chow dog, as she read somewhere they were less odorous.

 Disney then purchased a chow puppy from a nearby kennel on Christmas Eve and kept the dog near his brother Roy's house until the next morning.
 On Christmas Day, Disney presented Lillian with a peace offering kept inside a hat box.
-She opened the box expecting a hat, but she immediately floored when she saw the puppy with a red ribbon around its neck.
+She opened the box expecting a hat, but she was immediately floored when she saw the puppy with a red ribbon around its neck.
 The Disneys named their new puppy Sunnee.
 Years later, Lillian recalled: "I forgave him.
 You can't stay mad at Walt for very long."
 This inspired the film's opening sequence, in which Darling unwraps a hat box on Christmas morning and finds Lady inside.

 "We were free to develop the story as we saw fit, which is not the case when you work on a classic.
 Then you must adhere rigidly to the sequences conceived by the author, which are familiar to your audience.
 Here, as the characters came to life and the scenes took shape, we were able to alter, embellish, eliminate and change to improve the material."